rcrowder/EncodingSpecificityPrinciple/doc/Notes.md

 These thoughts show progress learning a new subject as complex as neuroscience.

+Genes relating to Absolute Pitch used as a fast-learning mechanism?
+e.g. Can Absolute Pitch be related to fetal environmental distractions during initial sensing phase of their, or mothers, heartbeat?

 POv Relay from spinothalamic tract?
 Parabrochial cells involvment in labelling and **dual labelling**?
 Do Synaptic Vesicles contain consistant volume/amount of neurotransmitter molecules?